yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Unit

+??? example  "Doing so will consume this opportunity to choose a Promotion"
+	Applicable to: Unit

 ??? example  "Eliminates combat penalty for attacking across a coast"
 	Applicable to: Unit

 ??? example  "May attack when embarked"
+	Applicable to: Unit

+??? example  "Eliminates combat penalty for attacking over a river"
 	Applicable to: Unit

 ??? example  "No Sight"